poletaevvlad/Hedgehog/README.md

 Please note, that these libraries are common enough for you to be able to install them through your operating system package manager.

+On Windows you can install GStreamer using the official installer or via a package manager.
+Make sure to add GStreamer's bin directory to the "PATH" environment variable.

 ### Building from source

 To build Hedgehog from sources you will need a rust compiler and cargo package manager.
 You should also have all dependencies installed before compiling Hedgehog.
 Otherwise, there is no additional configuration required.

+Hedgehog can be built and launched using cargo (`cargo run --release`).
+Cargo will build the application and its environment.
+If you wish to install Hedgehog for greater convenience you'll need to build and install configuration files (themes and rc). `cargo install` isn't suitable for that.
+There are scripts for correctly building Hedgehog included in the source code for each of the supported operating systems.

+#### Linux

 This repository contains a makefile with building and installation targets.
 It will install Hedgehog binary, default configuration files and themes, and a